What Is A Control Variable? Importance Of Control Variables Matter?

 Randomly allocating participants to diverse conditions in an experiment spreads confusion uniformly among groups, reducing systematic errors.
 Randomization ensures that group differences are attributable to altered factors, not subject differences.

-Finding match:
+Finding Match:

 Researchers can ensure accuracy by matching individuals or groups by age, gender, and IQ.
 Researchers can minimize variance and improve accuracy by grouping like persons.